Maritime Transport Act 1994

 You could also call this:

-If you operate, maintain, or service a ship or marine protection product, you must follow the rules in the marine protection document.
-You also must follow these rules if you do anything else with a ship or marine protection product.
-If you do not follow these rules, you commit an offence.
+You commit an offence if you operate, maintain, or service a ship or marine protection product without following the rules in the marine protection document.
+You also commit an offence if you do anything else to a ship or marine protection product without following the rules in the document.
+The rules and conditions in the marine protection document must be complied with.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.